A Brief Overview

 How old is it?

 This religion is at least thousands of years old, but could be tens of thousands of years old or more.
 For example, both ancient Egyptian and Indo-European traditions describe a distant “golden age” when their solar religions were first practiced.
 Ancient records kept in Egypt state that Egyptian civilization and religion date back as far as 42,000 years ago, and the archeological evidence of Indo-European sun worship dates as far back as 12,000 years ago.
-Both Egyptian and Indo-European cultures state that their way of life and religion was a legacy handed down to them from a civilization destroyed by a global catastrophe.
+Both Egyptian and Indo-European cultures state that their religion was a legacy handed down to them from a civilization destroyed by a global catastrophe.

 Where did it come from?

-Quetzalcoatl, the wisdom bringer worshiped by the Aztecs of Mexico, who was described as fair-skinned and bearded, and as arrived from across the ocean.
+Quetzalcoatl, the wisdom bringer worshiped by the Aztecs of Mexico, who was described as fair-skinned and bearded, and as having arrived from across the ocean.

 According to numerous ancient legends (including those of a number of indigenous peoples of the Americas), the Religion of the Sun was first practiced among the people of a now lost civilization that was destroyed by a great flood.
 This flood likely occurred around 9,700 BC, which is the date that coincides with that given for the destruction of the lost civilization of Atlantis by Plato, and the massive rise in temperatures and sea levels that occurred at the end of the last ice age.

 The traditions of numerous indigenous peoples in different parts of the world then record how a number of priests/sages, who survived a great flood, came to teach them the arts of civilization and the Religion of the Sun.
 I refer to these priests/sages as “the wisdom bringers.”
 Examples include Viracocha of the Inca, Quetzalcoatl of the Aztecs, Masaaw of the Hopi, Manu of India, and Osiris of Egypt.
-They became worshiped as gods, but the ancient legends about them reveal, they had been real people.
+They became worshiped as gods, but the ancient legends about them state that they had been real people.

 Following this, a global civilization arose which had adopted the Religion of the Sun, and further spread it across the earth – both by land and sea.
 This civilization appears to have originated from around the region of the Black Sea (the Caucasus and Anatolian region), where the oldest dated megaliths in the world, called Gobekli Tepe, have now been discovered.
 My husband and I call this culture the Lost Civilization of the Sun.